 British Gas (BG) is locking thousands of customers whose fixed or capped deal has expired onto expensive new tariffs.

-Households could be over £200 a year worse off by lapsing onto one of its new deals (see the Capped Tariff Ending? guide).
+Households could be over £200 a year worse off by lapsing onto one of its new deals.

 The energy giant says most of its fixed or capped rate deals that have expired recently or that are soon to end automatically roll onto another capped tariff.

 Yet crucially these tariffs have exit penalties, so people are people locked into tariffs they haven't signed up for and can't escape without paying a fee of up to £70.

 This comes at a time when BG is cutting prices which means, for now, the capped guarantee is less attractive to many).

 Last year, Scottish Power angered customers by locking many into a new, expensive tariff after a popular fixed rate deal ended (see the Scottish Power warning MSE News story).

 MoneySavingExpert.com has raised this unfair pricing issue with Ofgem, the energy regulator.
 It says it is investigating such lock-ins.

 An Ofgem spokeswoman says: "We have concerns and are considering the issue.
 We will have more to say on this next month."